lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 required validator implementation.
 \end{center}

-I like to put the invalid case first for my validators - that's just a personal preference.
+I like to check for the null case first, when `value` is not defined.
+That's just a personal preference.
 \pagebreak

 ## The `isBetween` validator